What is blastomycosis?

 Blastomycosis is a fungal disease caused by Blastomyces dermatitidis.
 This fungus most commonly infects humans and animals through the respiratory tract.
 When the fungal spores are inhaled, they settle in the small airways and begin to reproduce.
 The organism then spreads throughout the body and may infect other organs.
 Rarely, infection occurs through contamination of an open wound.

 "...both humans and animals become infected in particular geographical locations."

 Although researchers in human medicine have been largely unsuccessful in isolating the organism from the environment, it appears that both humans and animals become infected in particular geographical locations.
-In the United States, the disease is most prevalent in the warm, moist environment found along the Ohio, Missouri, Tennessee, St. Lawrence, and Mississippi River valleys.
+In the United States, the disease is most prevalent in the warm, moist environments found along the Ohio, Missouri, Tennessee, and St. Lawrence River valleys.
 It is very common in the Southeastern United States.
 Blastomycosis has also been diagnosed in the Middle Atlantic States, Quebec, Ontario, Manitoba, and southern Great Lakes.

 Dogs appear to be more susceptible to blastomycosis than many other species.
 The incidence of blastomycosis in cats and humans is much lower than in dogs.
 Dogs are estimated to be about ten times more likely to contract the disease than humans, and approximately 100 times more likely than cats.